siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ```

-**Invoke Siddhi Applications**
+*Invoke Siddhi Applications*

-To invoke the Siddhi Apps, first obtain the external IP of the ingress load balancer using `kubectl get ingress` command as follows.
+To invoke the Siddhi App, first obtain the external IP of the ingress load balancer using `kubectl get ingress` command as follows.
 ```
 $ kubectl get ingress
 NAME      HOSTS     ADDRESS     PORTS     AGE